microsoft/service-fabric-healer/README.md

 # FabricHealer Beta
 ### Configuration as logic and auto-mitigation in Service Fabric clusters

 FabricHealer is a Service Fabric application that attempts to fix a set of reliably solvable problems that can take place in a Service Fabric application service or host virtual machine, including logical disks, but scoped to space usage problems only.
 These repairs mostly employ a set of Service Fabric API calls, but can also be fully custom.
 All repairs are orchestrated through Service Fabric’s RepairManager service.
-Repair configuration is written as [Prolog](http://www.learnprolognow.org/)-like logic programming system, [Guan](https://github.com/microsoft/guan).
-Backing repair implementations - internal predicates - are written in C#.
+Repair configuration is written as [Prolog](http://www.learnprolognow.org/)-like logic, made possible by a logic programming system, [Guan](https://github.com/microsoft/guan).
+Backing repair implementations (internal predicates), like Guan itself, are written in C#.

 ```
 FabricHealer requires that RepairManager service is deployed in the same cluster.